A.) 5 STEPS FOR THE CREATION OF A JOINT BOARD TO TACKLE THE MADRASAH, MIMBAR AND FAMILY UNITS

 The second strand of the Open Community University is to focus on the holistic nature of a human being.
 Human beings cannot only learn laws or engage in recitation – they are multi-dimensional creatures with ethics, emotions and desires.
 Accordingly, social ethics (not just in terms of personal development but in terms of social relationships), applied ethics (e.g medical ethics), theology, philosophy, tafsir, poetry and art need to be taught to students, at least at a foundational level.
 This will intellectually prepare them for the numerous ideologies which we find in a pluralistic and globalised society.
 It will also satisfy their thirst for answers and allow them to seek confidence in the institution of the madrasah, rather than outside of it.
 Here, we must target what we want students to become, how they should develop and what kind of intellectual and moral standards they should reach.

-and lack of creativity in coming up with original educational techniques for teachers and students alike.
+Our failure here is perhaps best shown by our lack of attention to post-16 students who finish madrasah and lack of creativity in coming up with original educational techniques for teachers and students alike.
 We currently rely on teachers training, curriculum development, networking and sharing best practices as the means for our solutions.
 However, all of these methods only focus on external educational processes rather than the core, internal processes of coming up with a unique educational vision from the teachings of the Ahl al-Bayt (a.s) and developing spiritual techniques of learning.
 Overall, the two strands of the Open Community University can cohesively tackle the variety of marital, family, adult and youth issues that currently exist in our community.